By Debra Shapiro

 Numerade, a company providing high quality STEM video lessons for high school and college levels, has developed online STEM Bootcamps to help students improve their skills and be prepared for future school courses this summer.
 The camps support learning in physics, chemistry, biology, algebra, calculus, and geometry, as well as provide SAT prep work.
 Each self-paced camp contains short (10–15 minutes) video lectures, grouped in sections, to address specific topics within the course.
 For example, Physics 101 (Mechanics Camp) presents more than 400 video lectures covering 23 topics to engage students in learning about phenomena that govern the world, including kinematics, Newton’s laws of motion, energy, forces, momentum, circular motion, rotational motion, and rolling and slipping objects.

-Biology Careers Chemistry Curriculum Disabilities Distance Learning Earth & Space Science Engineering English Language Learners Environmental Science General Science Inquiry Interdisciplinary Lesson Plans Life Science Literacy Mathematics News NGSS Physical Science Physics Professional Learning Research Safety STEM Teaching Strategies Technology Middle School Early Childhood Elementary High School Postsecondary Preschool
+Biology Careers Chemistry Curriculum Disabilities Distance Learning Earth & Space Science Engineering Multilingual Learners Environmental Science General Science Inquiry Interdisciplinary Lesson Plans Life Science Literacy Mathematics News NGSS Physical Science Physics Professional Learning old Research Safety STEM Teaching Strategies Technology Middle School Early Childhood Elementary High School Postsecondary Preschool